lefko2000/kuebiko/README.md

 Your task is to use this data to make a model capable of making predictions.
 There are three options for models that you can build - pick and implement the one you feel is more fun.

 Your model should then be served through the small [FastAPI](https://fastapi.tiangolo.com/) file provided.
-Feel free to extend the or split the file as needed.
+Feel free to extend it or split the file as needed.

 ### Before you pick a model/approach:
 We suggest you take a look and explore the data.
 Since it is real data, is is noisy and sparse.
 Some columns such as dates might need to be parsed as such.